 We are not only making ” enemies”

 From now on, I’d like you to refrain from using the word “enemy” when talking about gameplay ingredients.
 While answering all these questions, you will discover that all the aspects of this enemy will start merging into a cohesive whole.
 One that your writers will be able to build upon.
-One that will instantly project your artists on its visual and sounds.
+One that will instantly project your artists on its visuals and sounds.
 One that will fit perfectly the hole you had in your game.
 One that will embody the extreme boundary of one of your design principles.

 What we are making here, are Archetypes.